ralucaportase/flot-cursors-plugin/README.md

 **color** is the color of the cursor (default is "rgba(170, 0, 0, 0.80)")

 **lineWidth** is the width of the drawn lines (default is 1).
-Setting lineWidth to zero creates and invisible cursor.
+Setting lineWidth to zero creates an invisible cursor.

 **position** position of the cursor.
 It can be specified relative to the canvas, in pixels, using a *relativeX, relativeY* pair of coordinates or using axis based coordinates ( *x, x2, x3 .., y, y2, y3* ).